Control city: Europe

 Unlike in the United States, Canada, and the United Kingdom, roads in Continental Europe are not signed with directional banners (east, west, north, and south).
 The motorist accordingly needs to rely on the combination of the control city and the route number as navigation tools.
 Possibly as a result of this, control cities tend to feature rather prominently on the route signs of European countries when compared to signage in North America.
 Routes tend to feature more signs that contain information for the route forward and those signs often contain a larger number of focal points.

 In this context, and bearing in mind that in Europe every country has its own style of signposting, the term control city is not always in use, but most countries use concepts that have a similar role to that of a control city in North America.

-Some, but not all, countries like Poland and Switzerland label border crossings and foreign cities as control cities with a European abbreviation symbol (D for Germany, NL for the Netherlands, UA for Ukraine, etc.).
+Some, but not all, countries like Poland and Switzerland label border crossings and foreign cities as control cities with the international vehicle registration code (D for Germany, NL for the Netherlands, UA for Ukraine, etc.).

 The border crossing control city in Poland would have priority over other towns along the way even if the signposted border village/town is smaller than many towns along the way or when the particular border crossing is no longer operational due to Poland adopting the Schengen Agreement in 2007.

 Distance sign showing the distance to the control cities on the A2 autostrada of Konin, Poznań, Łódź by using the motorway and national road 14, and the German-Polish border crossing of Świecko.
 The border crossing is no longer operational because Poland adopted the Schengen Agreement in 2007.